A freak fire tornado warning was issued in California Saturday amid swarm of spinning blazes

 Fire tornadoes contain tornadic wind speeds that form when a smoke plume behaves like a thunderstorm.
 Saturday’s quickly-swelling wildfire produced a smoke plume that towered 30,000 feet high and began spitting out lightning strikes.
 It also tapped into a change of wind speed and direction with altitude, and began to rotate.

 Doppler radar data indicates five or more tornado-strength vortices may have occurred between 1 p.m. and 3 p.m.
 Pacific time.

 Social media videos captured several of the incredible tornadoes, shrouded in amber haze and smoke, and reminiscent of scenes from a horror movie.

 At 2:35 p.m., the National Weather Service in Reno issued a tornado warning for parts of Lassen County in northern California, warning that “a pyrocumulonimbus from the Loyalton Wildfire is capable of producing a fire induced tornado and outflow winds in excess of 60 mph."

-“This is and extremely dangerous situation for fire fighters,” read the warning.
+“This is an extremely dangerous situation for fire fighters,” read the warning.

 Pyrocumulonimbus is the name assigned to a smoke cloud that begins rising and behaving like a typical thundercloud.